Tuesday, January 17, 2012

 “Well, what the hell is it?”

 “A toxic mecca.
 I tell you more for money.”

 I shelled out 50 bucks.
 They all started laughing and talking, probably about my crazy wig and tutu, but I liked them.
-All filthy, but sweet and could speak some English.
+All filthy, but sweet but helpful and kind.
 That was worth actually 100.

-“Okay lady, this is a reservation camp for ingine people P’urhepecha.
+“Okay lady, this is a reservation camp for the P’urhepecha.
 We always lived here.”

 I deducted he meant indigenous and they were a Native American tribe held in what looked like a concentration camp.
 I looked more closely at these trailers, old, built out of dilapidated plywood and random metal.
 Over the fence was a toxic dump, thus the shit smell.

 “We no have water, plumbing, but we drink a lot of arsenic.
 You want to buy some drugs?
 It’s black tar.”